bklynlibrary/bklynCONNECT/README.md

 # bklynCONNECT
-✨ _An open digital literacy curriculum for a community-driven wireless network and intergenerational tech fellowship in Brooklyn_ ✨
+✨ _A community-driven wireless network and intergenerational tech stewardship program in Brownsville_ ✨

 ## Welcome
 Hi!
 Through the Brooklyn Public Library, we're coordinating the efforts of many in Brooklyn to make wireless internet access and equitable technology training a reality for Brooklyn residents.
 We're excited you want to participate!